JRCuster/Setup_of_HomeLab/PROJECT_PLAN.md

 6. Systems Monitoring Deployment
 7. Django Dashboard Development

 ## Project Management Dashboard

+## Project Management Dashboard

 A Google Sheets project management dashboard will be created to track the progress of the project.
 The dashboard will be automatically updated with the progress of each subproject.
 The dashboard will also include a separate tab for each subproject, with detailed information about the subproject.
-All of the data in the dashboard will be snapshotted to a database every hour.
+All of the data in the dashboard will be snapshotted to a database every hour to maintain a historical record and facilitate progress tracking.

 ## Progress Update